 There is no way to avoid the effects of the coronavirus and Rio de Janeiro is no exception.
 The coronavirus in Rio de Janeiro is spreading rapidly, and its impact will increase in the coming weeks.
-This number of infected people is growing and the government is taking serious measures to try to control the virus.
+The number of infected people is still growing and the government have taken serious measures to try to control the virus.
 Since almost all the news in Rio and Brazil is in Portuguese, which most Gringos don’t understand, we will regularly update you here about the situation in the city.

 What is the current situation of the coronavirus in Rio de Janeiro?

-From Saturday the 21st all foreigners from Europe and Asia are not allowed to enter Brazil anymore, for the next 30 days.
+Foreigners from Europe and Asia are not allowed to enter Brazil anymore, there is no timeline for this measure to be lifted.
 All the borders with neighboring countries are closed as well.
 Americans are still allowed to travel to and from Brazil.

 What about the Christ Statue and the Sugarloaf Mountain?